fabric/fabric/docs/index.rst

 --------

-For new users, and/or for an overview of Fabric's basic functionality, please see the :doc:`tutorial`.
+For new users, and/or for an overview of Fabric's basic functionality, please see the :doc:`usage/tutorial`.
 The rest of the documentation will assume you're at least passingly familiar with the material contained within.

-.. _prose-docs:
+.. _usage-docs:

-Prose documentation
+Usage documentation
 -------------------

-The following list contains all major sections of Fabric's prose (non-API) documentation, which expands upon the concepts outlined in the :doc:`tutorial` and also covers advanced topics.
+The following list contains all major sections of Fabric's prose (non-API) documentation, which expands upon the concepts outlined in the :doc:`usage/tutorial` and also covers advanced topics.

 .. toctree::
     :maxdepth: 1

-    installation
-    development
-    env
-    usage
-    compatibility
+    :glob:

+    usage/*

 .. _api_docs: